anngineery/nand2tetris/README.md

 - `outM` and `writeM` outputs are combinatorial, `addressM` and `PC` outputs are clocked

 ## Week 7
-Project: Building a VM translator (part 1 - only includes arithmetic and memory segment access operations)
+Project: Building a VM translator (part 1 - only handles arithmetic and memory segment access operations)

 ### High-level Langauges
 - We program in languages like Java, Python, etc. **How does a computer know how to execute these programs?**